ckswilliams/modOpenREM/docs/skindosemap.rst

 When skin dose maps are enabled:

-* OpenREM attempts to calculate skin dose map data when a user views the details of a fluoroscopy study.
-These calculations can take some time
+* When a user views the details of a fluoroscopy study OpenREM looks for a skin dose map pickle file on the OpenREM server in the ``skin_maps`` subfolder of ``MEDIA_ROOT`` that corresponds to the study being viewed.
+If found, the skin dose map data in the pickle file is loaded and displayed.
+The ``skin_maps`` folder is created if it does not exist
-* The calculations are carried out in the background: an animated graphic is shown whilst the calculations are carried out
+* If a pickle file is not found then OpenREM calculates skin dose map data.
-* On successful calculation of the data the skin dose map is displayed
+  These calculations can take some time.
+They are carried out in the
-* The calculated skin dose map data is saved as a pickle file on the OpenREM server in a ``skin_maps`` subfolder of ``MEDIA_ROOT``
+  background: an animated graphic is shown during the calculations.
+On successful calculation of the data the skin dose map is displayed.
+A pickle file containing the data is in the server's ``skin_maps`` subfolder of ``MEDIA_ROOT``.
+The file name is of the form ``skin_map_XXXX.p``, where ``XXXX`` is the database primary key of the study
 * For subsequent views of the same study the data in the pickle file is loaded, rather than re-calculating the data, making the display of the skin dose map much quicker

 When calculation on import is enabled:

-* OpenREM calculates the skin dose map data as soon as it arrives in the system
+* OpenREM calculates the skin dose map data for a fluoroscopy study as soon as it arrives in the system
-* A pickle file containing the data is saved
+* A pickle file containing the data is saved in the ``skin_maps`` subfolder of ``MEDIA_ROOT``
 * Users viewing the details of a study won't have to wait for the skin dose map data to be calculated